 - Explore McDonald Observatory and see the 2.7m (107-inch) Harlan Smith Telescope

-- Decoding Starlight Exhibit Hall
+- Decode Starlight in the Exhibit Hall

 - Investigate Our Star, the Sun